juxor/afaq/markdown/secJint.md

 themselves by their own hands.
 In other words, we do not think that those in power will altruistically renounce that power or their privileges.
 Instead, the oppressed must take the power **back** into their own hands by their own actions.
-We must free ourselves, no one else can do it for use.
+We must free ourselves, no one else can do it for us.

 Here we will discuss anarchist ideas on struggle, what anarchists actually (and, almost as importantly, do not) do in the here and now and the sort of